wpzoom/inspiro/readme.txt

 == Copyright ==

-Inspiro WordPress Theme, Copyright 2016-2021 WordPress.org
-Inspiro is distributed under the terms of the GNU GPL
+Inspiro WordPress Theme, Copyright 2025 WPZOOM BV Inspiro is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify